The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Asymmetry of quantum states

+In this section we introduce another perspective to the notion of asymmetry of states which we call the \emph{information-theoretic} perspective. \footnote{ Recently, a similar information-theoretic argument has been used in \cite{Vac2012} to study the duality between the particle and wave natures of quantum systems from the point of view of symmetry and asymmetry.} Recall that a quantum state breaks a symmetry, say rotational symmetry, if for some non-trivial rotations, the rotated version of the state is not the same as the state itself, i.e. they are distinguishable.
+In this case, the ensemble of states corresponding to the orbit of the state under rotations can act as an encoding when the message to be encoded is an element of the rotation group.
+This suggests that information-theoretic concepts are also useful for the study of asymmetry.

-First note that if $\rho$ is invariant under the effect of some specific group element $h$ then the state used for encoding $h$ would be the same as the state used for encoding the identity element $e$, ($\mathcal{U}(h)[\rho]=\mathcal{U}(e)[\rho]=\rho$), such that the message $h$ cannot be distinguished from $e$.
+Consider a set of communication protocols in which one chooses a message $g\in G$ according to a measure over the group and then sends the state $\mathcal{U}_g[\rho]$ where $\rho$ is some fixed state.
+The goal of the sender is to inform the receiver about the specific chosen group element.
+We claim that the asymmetry properties of a state $\rho$ can be defined as those that determine the effectiveness of using the signal states $\{ \mathcal{U}_g[\rho] : g\in G \}$ to communicate a message $g\in G$.
+To get an intuition for this, note that if $\rho$ is invariant under the effect of some specific group element $h$ then the state used for encoding $h$ would be the same as the state used for encoding the identity element $e$, ($\mathcal{U}(h)[\rho]=\mathcal{U}(e)[\rho]=\rho$), such that the message $h$ cannot be distinguished from $e$.
 In the extreme case where $\rho$ is invariant under all group elements this encoding does not transfer any information.
-On the other hand, in the case of Lie groups, if $\rho$ is such that even for those $g$ which are close to the identity of the group, $\mathcal{U}(g)[\rho]$ and $\rho$ can be distinguished from each other with high probability, then it is natural to describe $\rho$ as having a high degree of asymmetry.